-Built partly over the Central Station, the iconic new City Hall in the Dutch town of Utrecht was conceived as a vertical landscape.
+Built partly over the Central Station, the iconic new Town Hall in the Dutch town of Utrecht was conceived as a vertical landscape.
 Unique is not only its shape, but also its structural design that resulted from its complex location.
-ArcelorMittal supplied steel sections in Histar® grade and composite flooring deck for the building's structure.
+ArcelorMittal supplied steel sections in HISTAR® grade and composite flooring deck for the building's structure.

-The new Utrecht city hall, designed by Kraaijvanger Architects, stands at a promising yet extremely complex location, namely partly beside and partly on top of the new station concourse developed by Benthem Crouwel Architects.
+The new Utrecht Town Hall, designed by Kraaijvanger Architects, stands on a promising yet extremely complex location, namely partly beside and partly on top of the new station concourse developed by Benthem Crouwel Architects.
 Making both the station concourse and the municipal offices accessible from the plateau above the railway tracks and platforms formed one of the challenges.
 The complexity of this design assignment was increased by the planned transport hub for bus and express tram connections at ground level.

-The lower three levels of the city hall, located between ground level and public level, are used for parking and for technical facilities.
-Together, they form a podium at public level at approximately 7.5 metres above ground level, linking up with the station concourse above the railway tracks and platforms.
-Particular attention was devoted to connecting the area on both sides of the tracks by means of a ‘central boulevard,’ which hangs above the tracks alongside the new station concourse and opens up on the western side into the area in which the city hall and the station concourse meet.
-The building's entrance hall is located in this central boulevard.
+The lower three levels of the town hall, located between ground level and public level, are used for parking and for technical facilities.
+Together, they form a podium at public level approximately 7.5 metres above ground level, linking up with the station concourse above the railway tracks and platforms.
+Particular attention was devoted to connecting the area on both sides of the tracks by means of a central boulevard, which hangs above the tracks alongside the new station concourse and opens up on the western side into the area in which the town hall and the station concourse meet.
+The building's entrance hall is located on this central boulevard.

 Structural design & ArcelorMittal steel

-Due to its complex location the city hall required a special structural design.
-The construction - which follows the periphery - is visible in the building's façade.
-It doesn't follow a purely right-angled system, but a system of fully functional diagonals which transfer the vertical loads in the façade.
+Due to its complex location, the town hall required a special structural design.
+The construction - which follows the periphery - is visible in the building's facade.
+It doesn't follow a purely right-angled system, but rahter a system of fully functional diagonals which transfer the vertical loads in the facade.
 Together with the north tower's concrete cores, these diagonal elements also provide stability to the building.

 The south tower, built right over the Central Station, is supported by only five mega columns that cut through the Public Transportation Terminal.
 A complex 3D structure transfers the loads from the south tower to the columns.

-ArcelorMittal Europe – Long Products supplied around 8.000 tn steel sections, 5.000 of which were HD sections in Histar 460 grade, used as columns in the City Hall's structure.
-Furthermore, ArcelorMittal Construction's composite steel deck was used in the project to constribute to the weight reduction of the structure.
+ArcelorMittal Europe – Long Products supplied around 8000 t of steel sections, 5000 of which were HD sections in HISTAR® 460 grade, used as columns in the town hall's structure.
+Furthermore, ArcelorMittal Construction's Cofraplus® composite steel deck was used in the project to constribute to the weight reduction of the structure.